metalim/adventofcode.links/README.md

-# AoC solutions for all years
+# Advent of Code solutions

+Those are my solutions for each year of Advent of Code.
 Some of them are incomplete or just drafted

 * 2022
   * [Go](https://github.com/metalim/metalim.adventofcode.2022.go)